Last updated on May 22, 2026

 A Challenger Deck is a preconstructed 60-card deck with a 15-card sideboard filled with heavily-played cards in a specific format.
 The objective of these precons is to be competitive right out of the box in a given format, to at least challenge your friends and hold their own at the FNM level.

 Adjusting to the meta and competing at the highest level is an entirely different task.
-Another good resource from these decks is that certain competitive staples get reprinted, so these decks have more valuable cards including rares and mythics alongside pricey uncommons.
-These cards can be played in multiple formats, sometimes in Standard and Pioneer, and almost always in Modern and EDH.
+Another good resource from these decks is that certain competitive staples get reprinted, so these decks have more valuable cards including high rarity ones alongside pricey uncommons.
+These cards can be played in multiple formats, mostly Pioneer, and almost always in Modern and EDH.
+These are not your Standard intro decks!

 But which of these Challenger decks stand as the best among them?
 Are they even worth your consideration?
-Let's jump in and find out!
+Let's go in.

 Best Overall